girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 8/Unfetch.md

 ## Lets write a Small Code

-This code call an fake api and gets the data in the form of JSON data and displays the value in the in the page
+This code call an fake api and gets the data in the form of JSON data and displays the value in the web page

 ```jsx
 import React, { useEffect, useState } from "react";